WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-11-30-Parsing-your-way-to-a-tester-mindset.markdown

 This is not a one-off example of an oddball problem.
-Data formats and schemes and logical constructs and relationships between features in application shave these sorts of relationships all the time which imply critical meaning for constructing test conditions that will target high probability bugs.
+Data formats and schemes and logical constructs and relationships between features in applications have these sorts of relationships all the time which imply critical meaning for constructing test conditions that will target high probability bugs.